r-caamano/ebpf-tproxy-splicer/README.md

         sudo tc filter add dev <interface name> ingress bpf da obj tproxy_splicer.o sec sk_tproxy_splice

-        sudo ufw allow in on <interface name> to any **ebpf will now take over firewalling this interface and only allow ssh, dhcp and arp till** **ziti services are provisioned as inbound intercepts.
-Router will statefully allow responses to router initiated sockets as well**
+        sudo ufw allow in on <interface name> to any

+        *ebpf will now take over firewalling this interface and only allow ssh, dhcp and arp till ziti* services are provisioned as inbound intercepts via the map_udate app.
+Router will statefully allow responses to router initiated sockets as well.

   detach: